 The legend lives on...twenty-six years

-This year, over 2,000 hot leather-men and friends will gather at an extraordinary event in San Francisco … REAL BAD XXVI.
+This year, over 2,000 hot leather-men and friends will gather at an extraordinary event in San Francisco … REAL BAD XXVII.
 The party is one of the most eagerly anticipated events during the world-famous Folsom Street Fair weekend.
 It will take place on Sunday, September 21, 2014, immediately following the Folsom Street Fair.

 Although many people have joined the circle of friends who honor this legendary tradition, some may not know the details of its origins.
 The tradition began in 1989 when a group of friends came together to host a celebration of life.
 Jim Guequierre and his lover Jeff Swenton—who were renowned for throwing great parties—decided to host a gathering at their home before the Castro Street Fair.
 They served margaritas to their friends, starting a tradition that continues today with the annual kick-off margarita party in July.
 Though the first REAL BAD was small, those who attended knew the event was special and that it would continue for years to come.

 By 1991, the party had grown, and organizers Jeff Stallings and Marc Lagasse had inherited the tradition.
 That year, they decided to turn the party into a fundraising event following the Castro Street Fair.
 They also decided to make REAL BAD III special by introducing fresh DJ talent to San Francisco.
 To that end, they invited Atlanta-based DJ Buc to play at the event.
 This was the start of another unique tradition.
 Each year, the DJ invited to play at REAL BAD is new to Bay Area and West Coast dance floors.